clark-ewerton/restassured-apirest-example-java-maven-junit-allure/README.md

 ### src/test/resources
 It has a `schemas` folder with the JSON Schemas to enable Contract Testing using Rest-Assured.
 Also, the properties file to easily configure the API URI.

+*** VERY IMPORTANT: the api key might be outdated.
+So needs to be generated from the website thecatapi for you to signup an generate another one.

 ## Libraries
 * [RestAssured](http://rest-assured.io/) library to test REST APIs